 “Tasty, as always.”

-“Very good, Al. Ed Djikstra left you a message; he said there’s a new contract you might find interesting, once you’re finished with your current one.”
+“Good to hear, Al. Ed Djikstra left you a message; he said there’s a new contract you might find interesting.
+Once you’re finished with your current one, that is.”

 “It’s what I’m here for.
 I’ll catch you later.”
-Piper barked and the video cut out.
+Piper barked just before the video cut out.

 Alan emerged from the alley and stumbled onto Beijing Road, bathed in the glow of neon from shop signs and digital billboards.
 He was still a little buzzed from the trip.
 As he walked the empty street towards the Huangpu River he saw the city’s skyline shimmering in the distance, its reflection dancing on the water’s inky surface.
 This late, Alan was all alone, though he could argue he always was.
 Aside from the half-intelligent A.I. controlled bots pretending to exist, his world was devoid of another soul.
 Sometimes he wondered if he even still had a soul, now that his reality was digital.
 Either way, he was still human, and occasionally needed human contact.
 He skipped out on buying a multiplayer slot after he got paid for his work on Streams, and instead unlocked a dozen cities, including Old Shanghai.
 The thrill of traveling and exploring new cities was exhilarating at first, but the excitement eventually faded.
 He had to load into friends’ worlds, or sift through stories on Streams for open parties, to find any meaningful interactions.